Host

 Don Ayer: No, I think that's absolutely true.
 And I mean, I really, I don't think inspirational is, I don't think that's hyperbolic at all.
 But I think what these kids have been able to do, and I think, you know, watching how they develop, and watching where they end up, I think that's the part that's most rewarding for me.

 Don Ayer: Yeah, I've been at Huntsman Cancer Institute since the very beginning, since 1995.
 I don't naturally know of anybody on the lab side has been here longer than I have.
 So, you know, I've really had the extreme pleasure of watching HCI grow up.
 It was such a different place in the very beginning.
 I could literally count the number of Huntsman Cancer Institute employees on one hand, and now we have over 3000.
 So, watching the growth of the cancer institute has been an incredible, professional privilege.
 And I think the danger is, when you get big, you sort of lose focus on the mission.
-I think that's one thing that I've really found so incredible about our cancer center is that drive to have a cancer-free frontier is always right front and center, and I don't think we've ever lost that over time.
-And for me, sort of the commitment to that, that's what I think about the institute, is the commitment to a cancer-free frontier and always really trying to push that forward.
+I think that's one thing that I've really found so incredible about our cancer center is that drive to have a [future free from cancer] is always right front and center, and I don't think we've ever lost that over time.
+And for me, sort of the commitment to that, that's what I think about the institute, is the commitment to [eradicating cancer] and always really trying to push that forward.
 Whether it be on the research side, the training side, the clinical side, I think we have a reputation for being collegial, collaborative, and what I really love is I think we all row in the same direction.
 Every once in a while the oars kind of get out of whack, and we don't quite make it, but we're always heading in the right direction.
 And I think that's what I've really enjoyed about working at here.
 Yeah, since 1995,

 Don Ayer: Indeed.